 In 1945 Ivy Bennett won the very prestigious ‘British Council’ Scholarship enabling her to travel to England to study whatever she wished.
-Her plan was to study child psychology, perhaps to undertake a Doctorate at the University of London.
+Her plan was to study child psychology.
 At the request of her mentor in Australia, Mr Foster, she wrote a long letter reporting on life in London with a view to preparing the next scholarship winner.
 Londoners were in the early stages of recovery after a long, long war which had finally ended nine months beforehand.
 Ivy Bennett’s letter was dated 16 March 1946.* Let’s ‘listen’ to her impressions.

 In the first place conditions are not as bad as I had been led to expect.In many ways there are a lot of things in shops etc. which we have not been able to get in Australia for years.
 In other ways the position is very difficult.
 This applies to all forms of “service” especially transport, accommodation and shopping.
 All the mechanics of living and getting about are very strenuous and time-consuming; much of London is still running under emergency conditions of staffing etc. and there is very great weariness and fatigue in all the working people.Accommodation is a difficult problem with so much desolation and wreckage everywhere – and such limited staff and skeleton organisation....London is very shabby and grimy and only her essential services operate fully, so that the ordinary person finds life very strenuous.
 One queues for hours everywhere.

 The universities were in chaos.
 Staffing was low.
 Experienced teachers were hard to find and demand, intense.